w3c/wai-curricula/content/designer/images.md

 Students should be able to:

+* explain how people with disabilities obtain information contained in images through different methods, such as through text alternatives and descriptions
+* explain how images can help some groups of people with disabilities better understand the context and functionality of user interface components
 * identify and describe different types of images from an accessibility perspective, such as informative, textual, decorative, functional, and complex images
 * provide appropriate text alternatives for images included in the design phase, such as logos or graphical components
 * provide text that allows users to identify graphical interactive elements such as links or menu items